dpneal123/ReadIt/README.md

 (If only active forums were shown, it would be difficult to make a forum active)

 If a user selects a forum from the forums tab they will be shown all posts written in that forum

+The website now features 2FA to access the posts or forums when logging in - scrolling the limited posts on the dashboard does not require 2FA

+Users can now up and down vote posts when logged in, as well as comment on posts and reply to comments

+Features have been updated to use Livewire, meaning the UI can be updated without refreshing

+New search function makes it easy to find interesting posts and forums

 ### Usage Instructions